SLASHEM-Extended/SLASHEM-Extended/readme.txt

 	-recognize mingw32 platform for msys (still breaks on other things).
 -fixed bug 215062: no black color
 		   Extends videocolors option, see Guidebook for details.
+-Macintosh: fixed calculation of version for About Box

 See history.txt for changes made in previous versions.